FHIR/vscode-fsh/README.md

 ### Syntax Highlighting

-This extension provides syntax highlighting for CIMPL.
-When editing a CIMPL file, the syntax should be automatically highlighted.
+This extension provides syntax highlighting for FSH.
+When editing a FSH file, the syntax should be automatically highlighted.

 ## Compile and Run (for Developers)